MuhammadAliGhaffar/MuhammadAliGhaffar/README.md

 **Glad to see you here** :heart_eyes:

 <br />
-Hi, I'm Muhammad Ali Ghaffar , a passionate self-taught Android developer and a software engineer from Pakistan.
+Hi, I'm Ali , a passionate self-taught Android developer and a software engineer from Pakistan.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
 <br /><br />
 <img align="center" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" />